Project-Thrive/PeerCommunity/README.md

  - Join us for  an event

 # How Thrive Mentoring works
 Our 12-week mentoring program brings together software makers for guided mentoring experiences.
-Check our Overview doc in this repo to find out exactly how we do it!
+Check our [Overview](https://github.com/Project-Thrive/PeerCommunity/blob/main/Welcome%20to%20Project%20Thrive%20(1).pdf) in this repo to find out exactly how we do it!